 In recent versions of our NER code, we use the typesafe heterogeneous container pattern that Josh Bloch has talked about in various places such as this talk.
 It's neat but somewhat stresses the implementation of generic types in Java.
 The code is correct and should compile okay.
 It does compile okay with later revisions Sun javac v1.5 or java v1.6+, and with 2009 or later versions of the Eclipse compiler.
-If it doesn't compile for you, you should upgrade your Java compiler or complain to the person who makes it.
+If it doesn't compile for you, it's really time you upgraded your Java compiler or complained to the person who makes it!

 Several options are available from the command-line for determining the output format of the classifier.

 slashTags (the default).
 See the example of each below (these are

 shell command lines, the last bit of which suppresses message printing, so you can see just the output).